moar-regex/moar/documentation/implementation.md

 # moar Implementation Details

+The Regular Expressions (Regexes) used in Java, C++, etc. are mostly based on Perl Regexes.
+They are more powerful than the ones known in language theory and describe a superset of the regular languages.
+Perl Regexes, however are non deterministic by design, and have therefore to be handled with care in user-facing applications (so that a specific user input can not crash the complete program/website).
+In this case specific deterministic Regex engines are used, which however don't  support backreferences - a feature that can be useful in some applications.
+Dominik and Markus proposed the notion of deterministic Regexes with backreferences that work with deterministic Memory Occurence Automata (or MOA, these can be thought of as regular automata with variables).

-Moar is the first implementation of deterministica MOA (Memory Occurence Automata).
-It aims to support all features provided in Dominik & Markus' paper while also shipping with a API that is inspired by Java's Pattern class.
+Moar is the first implementation of Regular Expressions based on deterministica MOAs.
+It aims to support all features provided in Dominik & Markus' paper while also shipping with an API that is inspired by Java's Pattern class.
 However, we only support a subset of Regexes compared to Java Patterns, in order to simplify the Grammar.

 ## Utility classes/interfaces